 FIND A FLEXIBLE PLATFORM

 Making sound decisions about new restaurant payment technology requires internal coordination.
-"A universal commerce or 'omni channel' approach to payments is not about IT, treasury and marketing decisions in their respective silos," says Jason Sweetman, vice president, Bank of America Merchant Services.
+"A universal commerce or 'omni channel' approach to payments is not about IT, treasury and marketing decisions in their respective silos," says Charles Murphy, senior vice president and senior treasury sales officer at Bank of America Merrill Lynch.
 "Those units should be coming together to define their strategy."

 SECURITY IS PARAMOUNT

 As you wrestle with decisions about new payment technology, security should be a paramount consideration.
 In recent years, a number of well-known restaurant brands have faced serious negative consequences from data breaches of their restaurants' card payment systems, including bad publicity, loss of customer confidence, and millions of dollars in related costs.
 With that in mind, companies need to make protecting cardholder data a major priority when adopting mobile and web payment vehicles.

 Throughout the cycle of any particular transaction — from the consumer's swipe of a card or tap of a phone to the actual depositing of funds into the restaurant company's account — there are many parties involved.
 "You need to know who those parties are and understand where your risk is throughout that process," says Murphy.
 "Furthermore, you want to make sure all of those parties are able to communicate and work with each other."

 In addition to such efforts designed to mitigate the risk of data breaches, restaurateurs need to employ fraud mitigation techniques for protection in card-not-present environments.
 In this regard, some of the fraud mitigation tools you will want to consider for your payment solution are address verification, velocity checking (identifying suspicious transactions based on historical transaction data) and device fingerprinting.